 Founders must avoid "fatal risks" and pursue non-fatal risks

-Almost all founders we hosted talked about risks they took in business and the differences between these two types of risks.
-Many founders talked about the everyday risks they took to persuade others on the value of their business.
-These founders took risks to persuade co-founders, their first customers, and investors.
+Almost all the founders we hosted talked about risks they took in business and the differences between these two types of risks.
+Many founders talked about everyday risks they took to persuade others on the value of their business.
+These included risks to persuade co-founders, their first customers, and investors.
 These risks were mostly to their reputation.

 Several founders talked about their experience taking “fatal risks”.
-These were risks that could kill their business or stopped them from trying the same approach again.
-Some founders we hosted bet their business on fatal risks and lost their businesses when they lost the bet as a result.
+These are risks that could kill your business or stop you from trying the same approach twice.
+Some of the founders we hosted bet their businesses on fatal risks and lost them as a result.

-Failures often feel personal and are hard to notice when they happen
+Failure often feels personal and it's hard to notice when it happens

 Founders became invested in their business identity and in the stories they sold their customers, investors, employees, and themselves as they worked hard to make their business vision a reality.
 Their blood, sweat, and tears went into their businesses as did the fabric of who they are.

 Founders' failures were often not obvious at the time.
-Founders often noticed failures later once the effects of failure became engrained into their business results.
-This lagging effect made founders experience of failure more painful and caused them to seek out people with previous experience more as a result.
+Founders often only noticed their failures much later once the effects became obvious and difficult for their business to escape from.
+This lagging effect made failures feel more painful and caused founders to seek out people with previous experience more as a result.

 Failure inspires humility and respect

 Among the founders who spoke at our events, the true gems easily stood out.